Note

 | take 10

-To learn more about the Kusto Query Language, see Kusto Query Language.
+Learn more about Kusto Query Language in Kusto Query Language.

 Note

-Blank lines in the query expression can affect which part of the query is executed.
+Blank lines in the query can affect which part of the query runs.

-If no text selected, it's assumed that the query or command is separated by empty lines.
-If text is selected, the selected text is run.
+If no text is selected, the query or command is separated by empty lines.
+If text is selected, only the selected text runs.

 Client-side query parameterization